theriley106/DailyLeetcode.club/README.md

 {'medium': 50, 'hard': 10, 'easy': 10}
 ```

-Will generate unsolved questions that most likely fall under the medium difficulty, with a small chance of the question being categorized as easy or hard.
+Will generate questions that most likely fall under the medium difficulty, with a small chance of the question being categorized as easy or hard.

 ```javascript
 {'medium': 0, 'hard': 0, 'easy': 50}
 ```

-Will only generate unsolved Leetcode questions that are categorized as easy.
+Will only generate Leetcode questions that are categorized as easy.

 DailyLeetcode.club uses the following weights to generate questions: